Introduction: What Is IELTS and Why Does It Matter for Your Future?

 How it works:

-- Speaking test may be on the same day or within 7 days before/after
+- Speaking may be same day or within 7 days before/after

 Best for: